Naught0/lolrune/docs/_build/html/_sources/index.rst.txt

     :align: center

-lolrune is a package which contains two separate clients through which you can fetch League of Legends rune information for any champion.
+lolrune is a package which contains two clients (async and non-async), through which you can fetch League of Legends rune information for any champion.

 Contents
 ---------